PSCC-Org/D2LReplaceStrings/README.md

 * Quicklinks
 * **Discussions??**

 > DO NOT USE replace strings in the Content tool.
-Recent versions of the Learning Environment have changed the way these strings work!
+Recent versions of the Learning Environment have changed the way strings work (they don't) in this tool!

 ##Examples